interledger/rafiki/localenv/docs/peer-setup.md

 #### On the Primary Instance

-On the [primary instance](http://localhost:3001) execute the following command to create a payment pointer ID:
+On the [primary instance](http://localhost:3001) execute the following command to create a wallet address ID:

 Query